mundyreimer/mundyreimer.github.io/_posts/2020-12-18-lindenmayer-grammars-0.md

 <br/>

 These *tree-like* structures are rather ubiquitous in nature.
-Obviously, many biological structures like blood vessels, neurons, mycological growth, slime-molds, etc can be at least visually seen to follow this scheme.
+Obviously, many biological structures like blood vessels, neurons, mycological growth, slime-molds, etc can at the very least be visually said to follow this scheme.

 <br/>